demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 1. Enter the Azure Portal.
 2. Search for you application using your application name or ID.
 You can search for it under the "App registrations" or to use the search bar.
-3. Where you find the application, click on it and go to the Overview section.
+3. When you find the application, click on it and go to the Overview section.
 4. Copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
 5. Copy the "Directory (tenant) ID" and paste it under the Token/Tenant ID parameter field in the instance configuration in XSOAR/XSIAM.
 6. In the application cofiguration go to "Certificates & secrets" and click on "New client secret", click on "Add" and copy the secret **value**.
 Paste it under the Client Secret parameter field in the instance configuration in XSOAR/XSIAM.